maidsafe/dev-website/src/contents/en-gb/doc_xamarin.md

 *Note: Ensure `SAFE_APP_MOCK` flag is removed from shared and platform specific projects' conditional compilation symbols.*

 To connect to the live Alpha-2 Network, an application needs to get authorisation from the user.
-This is achieved by sending an authorisation request to the Authenticator (SAFE Authenticator app in this case):
+This is achieved by sending an authorisation request to the Authenticator (Safe Authenticator app in this case):

 **1. Send `AuthReq` to the Authenticator**